leonxnguyen/conversion-b10-b2/README.md

 # conversion-b10-b2
-Made solely by me with no assistance nor research.
+Made solely by me with no assistance nor research (for the algorithms; for the GUI stuff, I looked stuff up haha).

 I've designed it to convert specific characters that I've assigned a specific base-10 value with its base-2 equivalent (key is below).